 *see FAQs for Executive Order 181

 Legally, in NC, weddings as we typically know them are not allowed to happen until we move into a different phase with different mass gathering limitations.

 Weddings are considered private events and receptions.
 Police are authorized to shut down any events that are in violation of the executive order.

 If you planned on 150 people dancing all night long, this means you'll have to postpone, or wait to have the party later, but....

 YES!
 You can still have a beautiful, wonderful, memorable wedding, right now, in the middle of all the crazy 2020 has unleashed.

 Have an uncapped wedding ceremony.
 Because religious ceremonies are exempt, with some social distancing in mind as we set up chairs, you can have as many guests as you want come to a ceremony.

-Have a reception with 25 people indoors.
+Have an outdoor reception.
 Have your parents and your wedding party (maybe a few other key family members and friends) stay for a fun dinner.
 You can include as many traditional wedding elements you'd like, or save that all for a big party next year (you know we'll all need one to celebrate being able to leave the house again!)
 The key thing here is- do what makes you happy.